-“Water Runs Through It”, a Development Grant promoting the responsible use of water to provide for the basic needs of a community and “IT for Young Women” an Education Award for the study of information technology, have been added to the list of offerings by The FAWCO Foundation.
+“Water Runs Through It”, a Development Grant promoting the responsible use of water to provide for the basic needs of a community and “IT for Young Women” an Education Award for the study of information technology, were added to the list of offerings by The FAWCO Foundation for 2014.

 The Foundation has restructured the Development Grants (DGs) to align them with FAWCO’s four areas of focus: Health, Education, Human Rights and Environment.
-There will be two Development Grants under each area of focus.
-Under the Environment focus, The Foundation will offer “A World of Possibilities”-formerly “The Right to Food and Water”.
-This grant will be offered to projects that promote non-water focused environmental sustainability, such as women in agriculture, crop rotation, etc. Also under this category will be the newest DG, “Water Runs Through It,” The FAWCO Foundation is pleased to announce that FAUSA will sponsor “A World of Possibilities” and AWC Shanghai will sponsor “Water Runs Though It.”
+There are currently two Development Grants under each area of focus.
+Under the Environment focus in 2014, The Foundation offered “A World of Possibilities”-formerly “The Right to Food and Water”.
+This grant was offered to projects that promote non-water focused environmental sustainability, such as women in agriculture, crop rotation, etc. Also under this category is the newest DG, “Water Runs Through It,” The FAWCO Foundation is pleased to announce that FAUSA sponsored “A World of Possibilities” and AWC Shanghai sponsored “Water Runs Though It.”

-The Grants offered with a focus on Education are “AW Surrey Hope Through Education” and “Pam Dahlgren Educating Africa’s Children”.
-The two grants focused on Human Rights are “American Women of the Eastern Province Skills for Life- sponsored in part by AILO Florence”and “Around the Corner, A World Away, sponsored in part by AIWC Genoa in memory of Carol Bordoni”.
-Finally the grants in the Health category are, “AWC The Hague Critical Health Concerns” and “The Coughlan Family Foundation Prevention of Infectious Diseases”.
-All 2014 Development Grants will be $4500.
+The Grants offered with a focus on Education were “AW Surrey Hope Through Education” and “Pam Dahlgren Educating Africa’s Children”.
+The two grants focused on Human Rights were “American Women of the Eastern Province Skills for Life- sponsored in part by AILO Florence”and “Around the Corner, A World Away, sponsored in part by AIWC Genoa in memory of Carol Bordoni”.
+Finally the grants in the Health category were, “AWC The Hague Critical Health Concerns” and “The Coughlan Family Foundation Prevention of Infectious Diseases”.
+All 2014 Development Grants were $4500.

-The FAWCO Foundation’s newest academic education award, “IT for Young Women” will recognize a young woman majoring in Information Technology or related fields.
-The candidate may be working at either the undergraduate or graduate level.
-Applications are offered to daughters of FAWCO and FAUSA members regardless of nationality.
-The FAWCO Foundation’s reasons for offering this award are twofold:
+The FAWCO Foundation’s newest academic education award, “IT for Young Women” was created to recognize a young woman majoring in Information Technology or related fields.
+The candidate could be working at either the undergraduate or graduate level.
+Applications were offered to daughters of FAWCO and FAUSA members regardless of nationality.
+The FAWCO Foundation’s reasons for offering this award were twofold:

 FAWCO and The FAWCO Foundation announced a four-year program to bring a critical global issue to the attention of FAWCO Clubs, their members and to the world.
 The FAWCO Target Program chosen was water and the project was the Tabitha Project in Cambodia. $162,000 was raised when the project ended early 2013.